-This is a hands-on course that integrates teaching of concepts in wireless LANs and offers students, in an integrated lab environment, the ability to conduct laboratory experiments and design projects that cover a broad spectrum of issues in wireless LANs.
+This course covers the mathematical framework for wavelets, with particular emphasis on algorithms and implementation of the algorithms.
+Concepts of frames, orthogonal bases, and reproducing kernel Hilbert spaces are introduced first, followed by an introduction to linear systems for continuous domain properties of orthogonal wavelet systems are studied with examples of compact support wavelets.
+The discrete wavelet transform (DWT) is introduced and implemented.
+Biorthogonal wavelet systems are also described.
+Orthogonal wavelet packets are discussed and implemented.
+Wavelet regularity and the Daubechies construction is presented next.
+Finally the 2D DWT is discussed and implemented.
+Applications of wavelet analysis to de-noising and image compression are discussed together with an introduction to image coding.Prerequisites:525.427 Digital Signal Processing and the basics of linear systems.Instructor:Najmivideo525.768Wireless Networksards, ressingIn signal and offers students, in an integrated lab time and discrete time.
+Next, time, frequency, and scale localizing transforms are introduced, including the windowed in wireless LANs and offers students, in an integrated lab environment, the ability to conduct laboratory experiments and design projects that cover a broad spectrum of issues in wireless LANs.
 The course will describe the characteristics and operation of contemporary wireless network technologies such as the IEEE 802.11 and 802.11s wireless LANs and Bluetooth wireless PANs.
 Laboratory experiments and design projects include MANET routing protocols, infrastructure and MANET security, deploying hotspots, and intelligent wireless LANs.
 The course will also introduce tools and techniques to monitor, measure, and characterize the performance of wireless LANs as well as the use of network simulation tools to model and evaluate the performance of MANETs.